Our Team

 Andrei Corlaci

-Andrei is in his first year of the JD program at Western Law.
+Andrei is in his second year of the JD program at Western Law and is excited to return to WIPILC as a Senior Caseworker.
 He earned his Honours Bachelor of Science degree from the University of Toronto, double majoring in Psychology and International Relations.
 Andrei’s interest in intellectual property law stems from his extensive undergraduate research experience in the neuroscience and psychology laboratories, where he recognized the importance of protecting innovation in technology, scientific research, and healthcare.
 He is particularly interested in IP issues related to privacy, emerging technologies, healthcare innovation, and advancements within the automotive sector.
-Outside of law school, Andrei enjoys travelling, reading, playing the piano, and playing tennis.
+Outside of law school, Andrei enjoys traveling, reading, playing the piano, and playing tennis.

 Diana McCorquodale